doomed-venet/100-days-of-code/log.md

 **Thoughts:**  Totally drained today, and somehow, that's satisfying.
 Need to be more careful while coding.
 Silly mistakes are haunting me.

+# 100 Days Of Code - Log

+### Day 5: May 30, 2020

+**Today's Progress**: Tried my hands on a few introduction problems on @hackerrank.
+Also, managed to do the problem in vectors that I was stuck on.

+**Thoughts:** Nothing feels better than seeing all test cases being satisfied!
+Looking forward to tomorrow's challenges.